10.1 General context

 The discontinuity mentioned above continues after the democratic transition.
-The opening of the European Youth Centre (Európai Ifjúsági Központ) in Budapest in 1995 and especially the activity of the Mobilitás National Youth Service (which, among other tasks, also provided the methodological background for youth work) between 1995 and 2013.
+In 1995 the European Youth Centre (Európai Ifjúsági Központ) opened in Budapest.
+Also, the Mobilitás National Youth Service started to operate.
+Its tasks were, among others, the provision of methodological background to youth work between 1995 and 2013.
 The European Youth Centre has hosted many youth and human rights related programmes and trainings, and has been working closely together with the youth sector in Hungary.
 It hosted Mobilitás until 2013, and from 2014 the National Youth Council (Nemzeti Ifjúsági Tanács).
-Between 2013 and 2022, the tasks were coordinated by the project-funded Elisabeth Youth Foundation Nonprofit Ltd (Erzsébet Ifjúsági Alap) which is the legal successor of the New Generation Centre Nonprofit Ltd. As Nagy and Oross (2018) conclude regarding the traditions of Hungarian youth work:
+Between 2013 and 2022, the tasks were coordinated by the project-funded Elisabeth Youth Foundation Nonprofit Ltd (Erzsébet Ifjúsági Alap) which was the legal successor of the New Generation Centre Nonprofit Ltd. As Nagy and Oross (2018) conclude regarding the traditions of Hungarian youth work:

 'The tradition of Hungarian youth work has been shaped by the pedagogical practice of teachers, by the social work practice of building horizontal relationships and cooperation with young people and by the leisure-time activities of public cultural work.
 Since 2003, the basis for the distinct profession is provided by youth worker training.
 But […] youth work has continued to be a complementary, ancillary area in Hungary, and has less prestige than related professions.'
-[Nagy and Oross (2018) p.
-43.]
+(Nagy and Oross, 2018: 43).

 In Hungary, there is no official definition of youth work.
-As there is no youth law, only contextual information and approach can be drawn.
-Strategical and policy documents often use the term youth work [ifjúsági munka], but the term ifjúságsegítő (officially translated into youth assistant, but routinely referred to as the Hungarian translation of youth worker) is also present in both strategic documents and everyday language of youth work.
+As a youth law is missing, only contextual information and approach can be drawn.
+Strategical and policy documents often use the term youth work.
+However, the term ifjúságsegítő (officially translated into youth assistant, but routinely referred to as the Hungarian translation of youth worker) is also present in both strategic documents and everyday language of youth work.

-It appears that youth work terminology has become entrenched in Government documents and statements in recent years.
+It appears that in recent years youth work terminology has become entrenched in Government documents and statements.
 The consistent terminology is undermined by the changes in the training, which was called 'social and youth work' between 2012 and 2016 and was reconceptualised as 'youth community coordinator', while the Hungarian Standard Classification of Professions still refers to the profession as youth assistant.

 In Youth Wiki, we make a distinction, and